-This privacy notice aims to explain the types of personal data Taylor Wimpey may collect about you when you interact with us whether you visit our developments, offices, use your mobile device or go on line.
+This privacy notice aims to explain the types of personal data Taylor Wimpey may collect about you when you interact with us whether you visit our developments, offices, use your mobile device, go on line or use the App.
 It also aims to explain how we will process, share and keep your data.

 We hope this will answer any questions you have, but if you still have any questions, please get in touch with us.